 St. Joseph Health’s Heart Center has invested heavily in the most advanced diagnostic equipment and a team of experts who work together to analyze results.

 Non-invasive heart diagnostic tests include the use of imaging and may involve an intravenous injection of a contrast agent.
 Invasive procedures can include insertion of a tube, device or scope, as is done during a heart catheterization.

-Whichever heart diagnostics your doctor decides are needed to discover what’s going on with your heart and surrounding arteries and blood vessels, CHI St. Joseph Health has the resources to provide fast, accurate results.
+Whichever heart diagnostics your doctor decides are needed to discover what’s going on with your heart and surrounding arteries and blood vessels, St. Joseph Health has the resources to provide fast, accurate results.